Boxberg Power Station

 Boxberg Power Station (in German commonly referred as Kraftwerk Boxberg) is a lignite-fired power station with three units at Boxberg, near Weißwasser, Saxony, Eastern Germany.
-Since the late 1990s, it has a capacity of 1,900 MW.
+Since the late 2012, it has a capacity of 2,575 MW.

 In 2001, it was acquired by Vattenfall Europe, a subdivision of Vattenfall.
 The power station was sold by Vattenfall to the Czech energy group EPH and its financial partner PPF Investments on 30 September 2016.

 History

 Like Jänschwalde Power Station and Schwarze Pumpe Power Station, Boxberg Power Station was built at a place surrounded by surface mines.
 The first unit was built in 1966, in the 1980s there were 14 units with an accumulated output of 3,520 MW.

 After the German reunification twelve units (210 MW each) went off, and two units, 500 MW each, were modernized.
-In the mid-1990s, a new 900 MW unit was built, another 675 MW unit is projected for the end of 2012.
+In the mid-1990s, a new 900 MW unit was built, another 675 MW unit started operating 2012.